Tags Posts tagged with "Suffolk County Police"

 by -

-Just released!
-Suffolk County Crime Stoppers and Suffolk County Police Second Squad detectives are seeking the public’s help to identify and locate the men who allegedly stole from a Huntington Station store in November.
+Suffolk County Crime Stoppers and Riverhead Town Police detectives are seeking the public’s help to identify and locate two people who stole a trailer from a Riverhead business in February.

 Suffolk County Crime Stoppers offers a cash reward for information that leads to an arrest.
 Anyone with information about these incidents can contact Suffolk County Crime Stoppers to submit an anonymous tip by calling 1-800-220-TIPS, utilizing a mobile app which can be downloaded through the App Store or Google Play by searching P3 Tips, or online at www.P3Tips.com.
 All calls, text messages and emails will be kept confidential.